-I was at the studio today and I worked for a while on my collage project.
-I am covering this heart-shaped box with bits of printed metallic ribbon.
-I am still working on the top of the box, creating purple and orange stripes.
-The stripes are starting to look the way I had hoped they wood, so I am encouraged.
-I call this project "Another Heart-Shaped Box" because it isn't the first one I have done.
-If you would like to see how my first heart-shaped box turned out, follow this link: www.flickr.com/photos/randiart/sets/72157632769935420/
+Yesterday I was at the studio at Porter Mill and worked for a while on this project.
+I am covering this former candy box with collage designs made from printed metallic ribbon.
+I am currently working on the top of the box, making purple and orange stripes out of bits of ribbon.
+It is slow going, but I am getting there.
+I call this "Another Heart-Shaped Box" because this is not the first one I have made; if you want to see how my first heart-shaped box turned out, follow this link: www.flickr.com/photos/randiart/sets/72157632769935420/

 Tuesday, August 19, 2014